FloWi/flowi.github.io/docs/adventofcode/2020/day20/readme.md

 If you count the number of matching tiles for each tile, you can determine their place in the picture.

-The tiles with only two matching tiles must be the edges of the picture.
+The tiles with only two matching tiles must be the corners of the picture.
 Thankfully, Erik designed the puzzle in a way that this property holds.

 | tile id | number of matches | matching tiles      |
 | ------- | ----------------- | ------------------- |